rsrchboy/vim-ducttape/README.md

 You may find the test suite (available under `vader/`) helpful, for examples and demonstrations of expected behaviour.

+**NOTE:** This is a young project, under active development.
+It would be wise to expect breaking changes and incomplete documentation.

+# "Perl from vim-bits"

+...

 # "vim-bits from Perl"

 ## Variables